Register to vote

 Other applications to register

-If you cannot make an online application, please contact us for an application form - details at the foot of this page.
+If you cannot make an online application, please contact us for an application form - details at foot of webpage.

 You can also register online as a service voter or as a British Citizen living overseas.
 Before registering as a service voter please visit the: